kcrypt/scala-blake3/README.md

 # Blake3 for scala

-This is highly optimized blake3 implementation for scala, scala-js and scala-native.
+This is highly optimized blake3 implementation for scala, scala-js and scala-native, without any dependencies.

 You can use it as
 ```